digime/digime-sdk-android/docs/guides/Error Handling.md

 #### `DMESDKError.P12ParsingError()`:
 **Encountered**: When the SDK fails to parse the P12 file you specified with the password you specified.<br>
 **Resolution**: Ensure that the P12 file exists in your project's `assets` folder, and that the name matches the one you specified.
-Ensure that the password is the one given to you by digi.me support, or, in sandbox, the one provided in the [README](../../README.md).
+Ensure that the password is the one given to you by digi.me support, or, in sandbox, the one provided in [Getting Started](./getting-started.html).

 #### `DMESDKError.DigiMeAppNotFound()`:
 **Encountered**: When the user doesn't have the digi.me application installed, and you haven't enabled guest consent in the client config.
-**Resolution**: Enable guest consent mode (generally not recommended, see [Guest Consent](../Guest%20Consent.md) for more info), or, direct the user to install the digi.me app.
+**Resolution**: Enable guest consent mode (generally not recommended, see [Guest Consent](./guest-consent.html) for more info), or, direct the user to install the digi.me app.

 *Please Note: The SDK will automatically open the store listing for the digi.me app if this error is encountered and guest consent is disabled.*